-A yacht charter from Split is the perfect option for families or even small groups of sailors wanting the freedom to explore the Adriatic independently.
-Chartering through European Yacht Charter partners offer an easy start and finish point.
-You can depart and return from the heart of Split harbour.
+A Mediterranean Yacht Charter from Split is the perfect option for families or even small sailors who want the freedom to explore the Adriatic independently.
+Chartering through European Yacht Charter offer an easy start and finish point.
+You can depart and return from the heart of the Split harbour.
 Experienced local skippers are available if needed.

 Chartering your own yacht provides you with a unique way to see Croatia.
-European Yacht Charters will put you in touch with professional Yacht Charter companies in the area, to get you the best deals possible.
-We offer help and advice about Chartering and are always happy to hear your comments about the Yacht Charter company we recommend.
+European Yacht Charters will put you in touch with professional Yacht Charter companies in the area to get you the best deals possible.
+We offer help and advice about Mediterranean Chartering.
+We are always happy to hear your comments about the Yacht Charter company we recommend.

-The Greeks founded the original city as the colony of Aspálathos during the 2nd and 3rd century BC.
-Additionally, it is the home of the Diocletian’s Palace, built for the Roman emperor in 305 AD.
+The Greeks founded the original city as the colony of Aspálathos during the 2nd and 3rd centuries BC.
+Additionally, Diocletian’s Palace’s home was built for the Roman emperor in 305 AD.
 For most of the late Middle Ages, Split enjoyed peaceful autonomy as a free city.
-A problematic struggle between Venice and the King of Hungary for control over the Dalmatian cities followed.
-Venice eventually prevailed and during the early modern period, Split remained a Venetian city.
+A problematic struggle between Venice and the King of Hungary for control over the Mediterranean Dalmatian cities followed.
+Venice eventually prevailed, and during the early modern period, Split remained a Venetian city.
 It became a heavily fortified outpost surrounded by Ottoman territory.

-In 1806 Split was included in the French Empire, becoming part of the Illyrian Provinces.
-After this occupation, the Austrian government obtained the city, in 1813.
+In 1806 French Empire included Split, becoming part of the Illyrian Provinces.
+After this occupation, the Austrian government obtained the city in 1813.

 In World War II, the city became annexed by Italy, then liberated by the Partisans after the Italian capitulation in 1943.
-It was later re-occupied by Germany, who made it the Independent Puppet State of Croatia.
-The city was liberated again by the Partisans in 1944 and was included in post-war Federal Yugoslavia, as part of the Republic of Croatia.
+It was later re-occupied by Germany, which made it the Independent Puppet State of Croatia.
+The city was liberated again by the Partisans in 1944.
+The split was included in post-war Federal Yugoslavia as part of the Mediterranean Republic of Croatia.